Image credit: Pinterest, GardenNightmares

 Painting the Tombstone

-There we go, now we have a self-standing, anti-tip Home Haunter’s Halloween tombstone that is ready for finishing!
+There you go: you now have a self-standing, anti-tip Home Haunter’s Halloween tombstone that is ready for finishing!

-Tip: you can practice this spraying technique on the tombstone, and if it really goes badly you can always wait until it dries and then paint over with the gray.
-Let the grey dry and then try the spray paint again.
+Tip: you can practice this spraying technique on the tombstone, and if things go wonky, wait until it dries and then paint over with the gray.
+Let the gray dry and then try the spray paint again.
+It’s really hard to go wrong with this, as the tombstone is meant to look weathered and imperfect.

 Finally, step back, and while you are enjoying your new creation, think of all the cool tombstones you are going to create using The Ten Minute Tombstone technique!
 Just keep reapplying the same conceptual steps over to build your graveyard.